vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *prathamādvaitabhāvasthā sarvaprasaragocarā * /

 This worship is purely spiritual.
-The Dīquotes here stanzas 116–117 of the *Vijñānabhairava* , the fi rst of which states: “Wherever the mind goes,
+The Dī quotes here stanzas 116–117 of the *Vijñānabhairava* , the fi rst of which states: “Wherever the mind goes,

 * *